 A young and inexperienced apparatchik, Iurii Zhdanov prematurely tried to referee the biological controversy.
 Although he had consulted with his boss, Shepilov, he spoke up too early and secured neither definite approval from higher authorities nor the means to drive Lysenko toward samokritika.
 Zhdanov made it clear to the audience that he was delivering his personal rather than the official opinion.
 Although Lysenko was not invited to the lecture, he managed to hear it secretly and became intimidated, for he had apparently almost lost this round of kritika.
 Cleverly enough, he started a new one.
 Since Lysenko was a major authority in the field of biology, he would have committed a rhetorical mistake had he decided to complain about the criticism from below.
 Instead, he built a new triangle of kritika i samokritika by presenting his school as the minority constantly attacked by biological authorities, complaining against the actions of Iurii Zhdanov, who was the party authority for scientists, and appealing to Stalin as referee.
-In his letter of 17 April to Stalin and Andrei Zhdanov, Lysenko appears as a nonparty but loyal scientist who was upset by Iurii's lecture and did not know whether the party had lost trust in him, or whether the critique was just the result of a young official's incompetence.
-Were the former true, Lysenko offered in another letter his resignation as president of the Agricultural Academy.49
+In his letter of 17 April to Stalin and Andrei Zhdanov, Lysenko appears as a nonparty but loyal scientist who was upset by lurii's lecture and did not know whether the party had lost trust in him, or whether the critique was just the result of a young official's incompetence.
+Were the former true, Lysenko offered in another letter his resignation as president of the Agricultural Academy.52 and obscure remarks about who in the ideological hierarchy and in what form, admitted responsibility for the mistake.
+A committee was established to investigate the case.
+Following the unwritten rules of the bureaucratic modus operandi, Shepilov advised the younger Zhdanov to write a letter of self-criticism.
+According to lurii, rivals of Zhdanov, Sr among the upper level of the Soviet leadership used the occasion to criticize the youngster for "insufficient disarmament" and the father for protecting the son.
+53 Whether Iurii's precipitate action may have thus contributed to his father's fall, or whether it was Andrei Zhdanov's loss of power that helped the agricultural bureaucracy to prevail over the ideological one, is still difficult to tell with certainty 54 But some connection apparently existed, for Politburo decisions on the Lysenko case and on the Central Committee apparatus coincided.
+Andrei Zhdanov became the main victim of these changes, while most other concerned party officials managed to improve their positions.
+Malenkov, his chief rival, was added to the Secretariat on 1 July and took over the chairmanship there one week later when Zhdanov took two months' vacation (during which he would die under suspicious circumstances).
+On 10 July the Politburo effected a major reorganization of the Central Committee apparatus, shifting its emphasis in work from propaganda to cadres.
+Suslov took charge of international relations, Shepilov was promoted to the official directorship of Agitprop, and Malenkov, besides cadres, oversaw the reestablished Agricultural Department.
+The vounger Zhdanov received a severe moral reprimand. but Stalin spared him from any more serious punishment.
+He remained in his position at Agitprop, but only for so long as Stalin was alive.
+Learning the rules of apparatus intrigue required years of experience; a hasty and amateur involvement in high politics could be very dangerous.55

 Lysenko's complaint impressed Stalin.
 At a Politburo meeting in June, Stalin expressed his dissatisfaction with Zhdanov's talk.
-In later interviews with Valery
+In later interviews with Valery Soyfer, Iurii Zhdanov and Shepilov made contradictory